Senate schools plan has some good points

 Clearly there are fairer ways to find revenues to bolster school funding and end the reliance on local levies for basic education costs.

-The Senate sends its package to voters in the fall, which if rejected could delay funding for schools.
-House Democrats have an alternative plan but have not moved it to a vote.
-Gov. Jay Inslee also has proposal, which invests nearly $3 billion of new dollars into K-12 schools.
+The Senate wants to send its package to voters in the fall, which if rejected could delay funding for schools.
+House Democrats have a plan but have not moved it to a vote.
+Gov. Jay Inslee also has a proposal, which invests nearly $3 billion of new dollars into K-12 schools.
 Unlike the Senate, Inslee relies on new sources of revenue — including a carbon tax for fossil fuels and a capital gains tax on high-earners — to avoid cutting to higher education, the social safety net or state worker raises.

-The solution to our state’s K-12 funding challenge has been slowly unfolding since the court’s 2012 ruling in the McCleary case.
-By joining the conversation with a concrete plan Senate Republicans have put themselves in position to negotiate a bipartisan deal with the House.
+Solutions to the K-12 funding challenge have slowly unfolded since the court’s 2012 McCleary ruling.
+The GOP’s concrete plan readies the Senate for negotiations with the House and governor.

 Comments